Is there scientific evidence to support the existence of “race” among humans? No. Does that mean “race” does not matter?

-Given the evidence of the criminal justice system CJS) treating people differently based upon “race,” clearly the reason is not that minority-race people are committing crimes at a higher rate than majority-race people.
+Given the evidence of the criminal justice system (CJS) treating people differently depending upon “race;” clearly the reason is not that minority-race people are committing crimes at a higher rate than majority-race people.

-After all, the illegal drug use rates are the same, but African-Americans are being disproportionately arrested, charged, convicted, and incarcerated:
+After all, the illegal drug use rates are the same, but African-Americans experience disproportionately higher rates of arrest, criminal charges, conviction, and incarceration:

 - African-Americans are arrested at much higher rate than people the percentage of all races committing crimes;